-To summarize, people accessed presuppositions from pro-text emoji, and that these projected from embedded environments, just as standard verbal presuppositions do.
-The data are therefore consistent with Pierini's (2021) proposal about pro-text emoji: such emoji trigger presuppositions which project from the scope of negation, questions, the modal might, negation, and the quantifier none.
+To summarize Experiment 2, we found that people accessed presuppositions from pro-text emoji, and that these projected from embedded environments, just as standard verbal presuppositions do.
+The data are therefore consistent with Pierini's proposal about pro-text emoji: such emoji trigger presuppositions which project from the scope of negation, questions, the modal might, negation, and the quantifier none.